kaiterra/misc/kubernetes-china-aliyun/customize-cluster.md

-# k8s China - Configure kubelet and kubeadm for use with a cluster
+# k8s China - kubeadm.conf cluster configuration

-## kubeadm.conf

-There are a few more kubeadm.conf changes to make, in addition to the ones you've already made.
+To configure a k8s master for an Aliyun cluster, use these steps.

 ### podSubnet